jmanzolli/Electronics-Lab-2/README.md

-# experimento2
+# Electronics Lab 2

-# Neste repositório você encontrará os códigos referentes a disciplina EE641
+# In this repository you will find the codes for the EE641 discipline